 What are Dolma?

 The word Dolma comes from the Turkish “Dolmark,” which means “to be filled” and refers to stuffed dishes such as stuffed eggplant, stuffed tomatoes, stuffed peppers, cabbage rolls, and stuffed grape leaves.
 Dolma, also referred to as dolmades, are possibly the most popular dish in the Balkans and Mediterranean.
+You’ll find many variations of stuffed grapes leaves, some with meat, some vegetarian.

+- Where to find grape leaves?
 Many grocery stores carry brined grape leaves in their ethnic food section or pickle aisle.
 I usually use grape leaves by Reese, sold in an 8-ounce glass jar.

 - Rinse the rice in water.
 You’ll want to rinse the rice well to get rid of excess starch, which makes rice sticky.
 We do not want sushi-style rice, for these dolma.

-- Don’t over stuff the grape leaves.
+- Don’t over-stuff the grape leaves.
 The rice expands as it cooks and if you stuff them too much, they can burst.

 - Cook the grape leaves seam-side down.
 This helps prevent them from unwrapping.